BLOG: “Lone Survivor: Free Officer and Free Citizen”

 Guest Column by President Christopher Nelson,"Understanding King's Dream Through Education"

 AUDIO: “South Africans Mourn Mandela's Death, Celebrate His Life”

 New York Times Johannesburg Bureau Chief Lydia Polgreen (A97) speaks with NPR about the life and legacy of former South African President Nelson Mandela.

 Alumnus Warren Winiarski's Wine Among Smithsonian's “101 Objects that Made America”

-Warren Winiarski (Class of 1953) is founder of Stag's Leap Wine Cellars and winemaker of the 1973 Napa Valley Cabernet Sauvignon that bested France’s wines in the historic 1976 Paris Tasting, the "Judgment of Paris."
-That win not only raised awareness of the quality of wine made in California, but of American wine in general.
+Warren Winiarski (Class of 1953) is founder of Stag's Leap Wine Cellars and maker of the 1973 Napa Valley Cabernet Sauvignon that bested France’s wines in the historic 1976 Paris Tasting, the "Judgment of Paris."
 A bottle of Winiarski’s 1973 S.L.V.
 Cabernet Sauvignon is on display at the Smithsonian’s National Museum of American History.
-Smithsonian Magazine recently included that wine in its list of "101 Objects that Made America."
-Other items chosen from among the collections for this historic list include Neil Armstrong's spacesuit, Abraham Lincoln's top hat, Charles Lindberg's Spirit of St. Louis, and Lewis and Clark's compass.

 Smithsonian Magazine, November, 2013

 "Colorful exhibit opens varied season for Mitchell Gallery at St. John's College in Annapolis"